-Headings Notes EARLY 18 TH CENTURY BRITAIN • In the first half of the 18 th Century, Britain was mainly an agricultural country.
+Headings Notes EARLY 18 TH CENTURY BRITAIN In the first half of the 18th Century, Britain was mainly an agricultural country.
 However, from 1750 onwards, this would change.
 Over the next 100 years, Britain became the first country to go through an Industrial Revolution: goods were now made in factories.
 Britain became the richest country in the world as well as experiencing social changes (how people lived).
-TECHNOLOGICAL The steam engine was the most important invention of the Industrial Revolution.
-CHANGES Steam engines built by Thomas Newcomen were first used to pump water out of mines.
-These STEAM POWER steam engines could only make an up-and-down motion. • James Watt made improvements to the steam engines by adding a flywheel.
+TECHNOLOGICAL CHANGES STEAM POWER The steam engine was the most important invention of the Industrial Revolution.
+Steam engines built by Thomas Newcomen were first used to pump water out of mines.
+These steam engines could only make an up-and-down motion.
+James Watt made improvements to the steam engines by adding a flywheel.
 This gave the engines a rotary (turning) motion which meant the engines could now be used to power other machines, leading the way to power factories.
-DOMESTIC INDUSTRY TO The steam engine was used to power new inventions such as the Crompton's spinning mule FACTORY SYSTEM and Cartwright's power loom.
-These inventions sped up the manufacturing of clothing. • These new steam-powered machines meant that they could be used in mills and factories rathe than houses, leading to the growth of factories throughout British cities.
-THE TRANSPORT • The invention of the steam engine speeded up the transport revolution.
-Britain depended on REVOLUTION carts and canals for transporting goods; the development of the railways changed all that.
-The first railways were built to haul coal from coal mines but these railroads used huge stationary steam engines. • When Richard Trevithick designed a small engine on wheels, the Railways Age had begun. • 1825 saw the first goods train ran between Stockton and Darlington which was built by George Stephenson.
-Five years later, the first passenger line was built between Mancheste and Liverpool - George and Robert Stephenson's Rocket ran this line.
-Leywords Summary Steam engine The steam engine is considered the single most important invention of the Industrial revolution ndustrial Revolution as also sped up the Transport revolution.
-Steam engines built by Thomas Newcomen were Fransport Revolution first used to pump water out of mines with James Watt making improvements which meant that Thomas Newcomen steam engines could now be used to power other machines, allowing steam engines to power.
-James Watt factories.
-The steam engine was used to power new inventions for making thread and cloth, such Crompton's spinning mule as Crompton's spinning mule or Cartwright's power loom.
-Richard Trevithick designed an Cartwright's power loom engine on wheels, kicking off the Railways Age while George Stephenson was involved in the Richard Trevithick creation of the first goods train between Stockton and Darlington and the first passenger lin George Stephenson Between Manchester and Liverpool with the Rocket steam-powered train.
+DOMESTIC INDUSTRY TO FACTORY SYSTEM The steam engine was used to power new inventions such as the Crompton's spinning mule and Cartwright's power loom.
+These inventions sped up the manufacturing of clothing.
+These new steam-powered machines meant that they could be used in mills and factories rather than houses, leading to the growth of factories throughout British cities.
+THE TRANSPORT REVOLUTION The invention of the steam engine speeded up the transport revolution.
+Britain depended on carts and canals for transporting goods; the development of the railways changed all that.
+The first railways were built to haul coal from coal mines but these railroads used huge stationary steam engines.
+When Richard Trevithick designed a small engine on wheels, the Railways Age had begun.
+1825 saw the first goods train ran between Stockton and Darlington which was built by George Stephenson.
+Five years later, the first passenger line was built between Manchester and Liverpool - George and Robert Stephenson's Rocket ran this line.